rtilwalia/Fashion-Campus-Orders/README.md

 # Fashion-Campus-Orders
-### Data Engineering project for an Indonesian e-commerce website Fashion Campus.
-Developed an end-to-end data pipeline for the analysis of orders, transaction, products and clickstream from Fashion Campus.
+#### Data Engineering 2024 project for DataEngineer-Zoomcamp.
+Developed an end-to-end data pipeline for an Indonesian e-commerce website Fashion Campus.

+Data is extracted from Kaggle - https://www.kaggle.com/datasets/latifahhukma/fashion-campus/data?select=transactions.csv Information about the data - Fashion Campus, an e-commerce fashion company targeting "Indonesian Young Urbans" - young people aged 15-35 - was established in Indonesia in early 2016.
+The company offers a catalog of local and international brands popular among young people.
+The dataset contains 4 CSV files
+1. Clickstream
+2. Transactions
+3. Product
+4. Customer

 Data Architecture of the project-